Picnic spots, family walks and even the chance for a swim – Yorkshire has a waterfall for every occasion.

 Folly Dolly Falls

 The southern-most waterfall on our list, Folly Dolly Falls is a stunning tiered torrent in a tree-shaded valley that’s well worth seeking out.
 Stories suggest the waterfall is named after a woman named Dolly that lived nearby and lost all her money, but no-one knows for sure.
 The site has been popular since the Victorian era when day-trippers would hop off the Meltham railway line to see it with a picnic.
-These days, it’s no longer in use, you can still follow the trail from Meltham itself.
+These days, it’s no longer in use, but you can still follow the trail from Meltham itself.
 Make sure you visit after heavy rain for the best views, as the stream swells and thunders down the falls.

 Folly Dolly Falls, Meltham, Holmfirth, West Yorkshire, HD9 5QN.